andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 ## Understanding and Reducing Anxiety

-**Disclaimer** I am not a doctor or therapist.
+**Disclaimer:** I am not a doctor or therapist.
 All I am doing here is relaying information I have learned from talking with doctors and therapists as well as reading books that were written by doctors and therapists.

-### What does anxiety feel like?
+### Understanding anxiety

-#### Identifying anxiety
+#### What does anxiety feel like?

 #### Causes of anxiety

-#### Distortions
+#### Cognitive Distortions

 ### Strategies for reducing anxiety